bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-inertial-numerical-solution.md

 The motion of two bodies subject to mutual gravitational attraction, viewed from an external inertial frame.
 :::

-Another way to view this system is by setting the barycenter to be the origin of the coordinate system, as shown in {numref}`fig:two-body-inertial-cg-relative`.
+Another way to view this system is by setting the barycenter to be the origin of the coordinate system, as shown in @fig:two-body-inertial-cg-relative.
 Remember that since the barycenter is moving with constant velocity, it is allowed to be used as an inertial reference frame.
 This is kind of like sitting above the barycenter of the Earth-Moon system.
 You would see them orbit around the barycenter, and the orbits would be ellipses.

 ```{code-cell} python
 :tags: ["remove-input"]